 Election services provider enhances its security against cyber attacks with Cyber Essentials

-As a leading election services provider, UK Engage has to protect its company assets, IP and customer data, against common cyber threats.
+As a leading election services provider, UK Engage has to protect its company assets, IP and customer data.
+This is against common cyber threats.

 Having held ISO 27001, the international standard for Information Security, for 5 years, information security processes are common practice at our North West based business.
 However, to further secure our systems, UK Engage has gone through the Cyber Essentials application in April 2017 and we are pleased to announce that we have passed.

 Cyber Essentials is a government-backed cyber security certification scheme that sets out a good baseline of cyber security suitable for all organisations spanning all sectors.
-The scheme addresses five key controls that, when implemented correctly, can prevent around 80% of cyber-attacks.
+The scheme addresses five key controls that, when implemented correctly, as a result, can prevent around 80% of cyber-attacks.

 - Demonstrated a secure configuration of computers and network devices